-- 1. the energy landscape: synergies between utilities and the commitment of the end customer (e.g. intelligent metering, storage, flexibility and demand-response); - the energy demand and energy independence: changes in the energy mix with increasing electrification and a decrease in natural gas consumption, with the latter potentially offset by an increase in LNG, hydrogen and biogas consumption; - 3. energy production: more decentralised electricity, energy communities, heat generation and "green gas" and hydrogen production;
+- 1. the energy landscape: synergies between utilities and the commitment of the end consumer (e.g. intelligent metering, storage, flexibility and demand-response); - the energy demand and energy independence: changes in the energy mix with increasing electrification and a decrease in natural gas consumption, with the latter potentially offset by an increase in LNG, hydrogen, e-fuels and biogas consumption;